albertogallini/txn_engine/Readme.md

 2.  **Memory Consumption:** Every OS thread requires a dedicated block of memory for its stack.
 Default stack sizes (often 1-2 MB) are multiplied by the number of threads.

-Architecture, interfaces and api exposed by `AsyncEngine` are exaclty the smae of `Engine`.
+Architecture, interfaces and api exposed by `AsyncEngine` are exactly the same of `Engine`.
 See also [Asyc VS Sync performance assesment](./asyncvssync.md)